pgroonga/pgroonga.github.io/reference/create-index-using-pgroonga.md

 Here are the default tokenizer and normalizer:

-  * Tokenizer: [`TokenBigram`](http://groonga.org/docs/reference/tokenizers.html#token-bigram): It's a bigram based tokenizer.
+  * Tokenizer: [`TokenBigram`][groonga-token-bigram]: It's a bigram based tokenizer.
 It combines bigram tokenization and white space based tokenization.
 It uses bigram tokenization for non ASCII characters and white space based tokenization for ASCII characters.
 It reduces noise for ASCII characters only query.

-  * Normalizer: [`NormalizerAuto`](http://groonga.org/docs/reference/normalizers.html#normalizer-auto): It chooses suitable normalization based on target encoding.
-For example, it uses [Unicode NFKC](http://unicode.org/reports/tr15/) based normalization for UTF-8.
+  * Normalizer: [`NormalizerAuto`][groonga-normalizer-auto]: It chooses suitable normalization based on target encoding.
+For example, it uses [Unicode NFKC][unicode-nfkc] based normalization for UTF-8.

 #### How to register plugins {#custom-plugins}